 We plant one tree for every tonne of wood briquettes we sell.
 Every single pack we sell goes towards this total, so it doesn’t matter if you buy one pack or a whole pallet – your purchase will make a difference.

-Our planting programme starts in March 2020 when we expect to plant between two and three thousand trees.
-Our sole objective is habitat creation so these trees will never be felled, but will be left to complete their natural life cycle.
+Our planting programme starts in March 2020 and will continue every year for the foreseeable future.
+Each year we expect to plant between two and three thousand trees.
+Our sole objective is habitat creation so these trees will never be felled but will be left to complete their natural life cycle.